gabbo89/EEA2024-2025/docs/2a_Bismark_file_descr.md

 7. trinucleotide context

-## (Optional) M-bias output
+## M-bias output
 {: .no_toc }
 <!--
 This allows generating nice graphs by alternative means, e.g. using R or Excel.
 The plot is also drawn into a .png file which requires the Perl module GD::Graph (more specifically, both modules GD::Graph::lines and GD::Graph::colour are required); if GD::Graph cannot be found on the system, only the table will be printed.
 -->
-The Bismark methylation extractor can optionally also output a file in M-bias format which uses 0-based genomic start and 1- based end coordinates.
+The Bismark methylation extractor produces a file in M-bias format which uses 0-based genomic start and 1- based end coordinates.
 The file shows the methylation proportion across each possibile position in the read (cumulatively)[^2]
-Methylation bias plot which shows the methylation proportion

 The output is a tabular file with the following format:
 1. `read position`